11 Oct WILD CAMPING IN FRANCE. Enjoy your trip into the wilds

 Enjoying nature in all the different possible ways appear to be part of the national culture, as well as having a great respect for their homeland.
 You won’t find a piece of garbage left behind them.

-Coming from Italy, and living in Spain, to me France appear as a country of great respect and more freedom.
-Respect and freedom to me sort of comes together.
+Coming from Italy, and living in Spain, France appear to me as a country of great respect and more freedom.

-I can tell that every time I cross the border with France I get a feeling of freedom and peace, that make me relax and enjoy my staying in a way it suits me.
+I can tell that every time I cross the border with France I get a feeling of freedom and peace, that make me relax and enjoy my staying in a unique way.

 I just love this healthy way of French people to enjoy outdoor activities.